 Bitcoin in Your IRA

-For several months now, our phones at Broad Financial have been ringing off the hook.
+Since the crypto craze of last winter, our phones at Broad Financial have been ringing off the hook.
 People want to know: “Can I use my IRA or 401k to invest in Bitcoin and other cryptocurrencies?”
 And the answer is: “YES!”

 Watch our two-minute Bitcoin IRA video which gives a quick overview of the process.